• Home

 • Parameters: Unknown

-Grok, a chatbot trained on data from X (formerly Twitter) doesn't really warrant a place on this list on its own merits as it's not widely available nor particularly good.
+Grok, an AI model and chatbot trained on data from X (formerly Twitter), doesn't really warrant a place on this list on its own merits as it's not very popular nor is it dramatically better than any other model available.
 Still, I'm listing it here because it was developed by xAI, the AI company founded by Elon Musk.
 While it might not be making waves in the AI scene, it's still getting plenty of media coverage, so it's worth knowing it exists.

 Why are there so many LLMs?